havanagrawal/Gravity/_posts/2019-04-01-builder-pattern-in-python.md

 ### Why is there no Builder pattern in Python?

-I was initially tempted to create a transliteration of the builder pattern in Python, but I decided to Google it anyway, which led me to this [excellent StackOverflow answer](https://stackoverflow.com/a/11977454/4014685).
+I was initially tempted to create a literal translation of the builder pattern in Python, but I decided to Google it anyway, which led me to this [excellent StackOverflow answer](https://stackoverflow.com/a/11977454/4014685).
 It turns out that Python as a language does not suffer from these problems because it supports both named arguments and default values for arguments, allowing one to do this:

 ```python
 class Person: